ruby-rdf/rdf-n3/README.md

 as Turtle is now implemented using [RDF::Turtle][RDF::Turtle].

 ## Features
-RDF::N3 parses [Notation-3][N3], [Turtle][Turtle] and [N-Triples][N-Triples] into statements or triples.
-It also serializes to Turtle.
+RDF::N3 parses [Notation-3][N3], [Turtle][Turtle] and [N-Triples][N-Triples] into statements or quads.
+It also performs reasoning and serializes to N3.

 Install with `gem install rdf-n3`

 ## Limitations
-* Support for Variables in Formulae dependent on underlying repository.
+* Support for Variables in Formulae.
 Existential variables are quantified to RDF::Node instances, Universals to RDF::Query::Variable, with the URI of the variable target used as the variable name.
-* No support for N3 Reification.
-If there were, it would be through a :reify option to the reader.

 ## Usage
 Instantiate a reader from a local file: